← All docs

 TUI Client

-• Not a full IRC client: The TUI is a reference implementation for
+• Not a full IRC client: The TUI is a reference implementation.
+It

 • No mouse support: Terminal mouse events are not handled.